-A dreamy historic inn, lavender farm, and restaurant provide friends — longing for a nature and nurture in the great American Southwest — with a picture-perfect oasis.
+A dreamy historic inn, lavender farm, and restaurant provide friends — longing for nature and nurture in the great American Southwest — with a picture-perfect oasis.

 ALBUQUERQUE, New Mexico — If you watch too much TV, you might only think of Albuquerque as the rundown, barren landscape featured in Breaking Bad episodes.
 But Los Poblanos Historic Inn & Organic Farm is the complete opposite: A rustic estate with an award-winning restaurant, plush four-poster beds, en-suite fireplaces, and a garden pool surrounded by lavender fields set against purple mountains.